UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Platform-Linux/Identity Management/KeyCloak/KeyCloak.md

 ## KeyCloak Install Troubleshooting
 There were two main issues I ran into when first setting up KeyCloak with Docker.
 One of them being the environment variables related to the username and password.
-It is important that they are named like they are above, otherwise KeyCloak doesn't neccesarilly recognize them and you will be unable to sign in.
+It is important that they are named like they are above, otherwise KeyCloak doesn't necessarily recognize them and you will be unable to sign in.
 The other issue I ran into was the Docker container exiting shortly after it was started.
 It gave me two different types of exit codes after running Docker ps -a.
-Exit(0) which means the container completed its task succesfully and shut off afterwards, this may be a problem in your initialization such as not running the container with -d.
+Exit(0) which means the container completed its task successfully and shut off afterwards, this may be a problem in your initialization such as not running the container with -d.
 The other code I got was exit(2) which means the process running on the container, in this case KeyCloak, ran into an issue and exited.
-Again this is most likely because the intitialization was wrong or incomplete, so double check it.
+Again this is most likely because the initialization was wrong or incomplete, so double check it.

 Watch out if your machine is behind a proxy you might have to configure Docker to use the proxy as well.
 ```sh